AlexTang2020/Blender/README.md

 # Blender
-Learning the basics of 3D modeling through Blender Tested some models to be used as Beat Saber Custom Sabers
+Learning the basics of 3D modeling through Blender

+Applied models to projects such as custom sabers for the VR game Beat Saber and for Global Game Jam 2019 game called Divorce Race